 It is a personal choice whether the student remains in the traditional program or elects the Guaranteed Price Plan.
-Both tuition and mandatory fee rates (traditional and Guaranteed Price Plan) are provided at http://www.sbs.txstate.edu/billing/guaranteed-price-plan.html for your information.
+Both tuition and mandatory fee rates (traditional and Guaranteed Price Plan) are provided on the Guaranteed Price Plan page for your information.

 Factors that you may consider when choosing the Guaranteed Price Plan are:

 Twelve consecutive semesters providing the student remains an undergraduate resident of Texas.

 Traditional tuition and mandatory fees may change at the beginning of any semester.
 Previous undergraduate tuition and fee rates can be viewed on the Guaranteed Price Plan information page.

 No. The student may pursue additional awards with the Office of Financial Aid and Scholarships.

 If you choose to participate in the plan, then you must opt-in.
 Otherwise, you will be charged the traditional tuition and fee rates.